sahasrara62/mangapanda_scrapper/README.md

    3. if chapter and range don't run together, if chapter is specified then only that chapeter will be downloaded not the start or end chapter if mentioned

+ToDo in future:

+1. keep the history of downloaded data in the apllication so if the application is stopped in beetween , user able to start download from that point not for the begining.
+2. Desktop application (electron js or qt )